 So, what can you use those funds for?
 Quite a bit, actually!
-And yes, you can use your FSA to pay for your Byte aligner treatment too.
-Every FSA is slightly different.
-Not every account will cover at-home services, but many will.
-And Byte will handle all of the hard stuff—questions, eligibility, paperwork, and more.
-If you don’t know where to start (or even what an FSA is) this guide and Byte’s support team will give you everything you need to use your FSA funds effectively.
+And yes, you can use your FSA to pay for your Byte aligner treatment in most cases.
+And Byte will handle all of the hard stuff — questions, eligibility, paperwork, and more.
+If you don’t know where to start (or even what an FSA is), this guide and Byte’s support team will help you use your FSA funds effectively.

 Table of Contents